Alice Marie Johnson: My release from prison was a 'miracle'

 “I want to take this chance to try to magnify what has happened with me, so that people will remember there are people just like me who are first-time nonviolent offenders who pose no safety risk to their communities,” Johnson told "Today" — a day after being released from prison.

-“I can't just walk away and forget about those those who have been left behind,” she said.
+“I can't just walk away and forget about those who have been left behind,” she said.

-Johnson had been in federal lock up for more than 21 years after being found guilty in connection to a drug trafficking conspiracy, and she would likely have died behind bars without the president's clemency.
-She was one of thousands of Americans serving life sentences for nonviolent offenses, according to a 2013 report by the American Civil Liberties Union, the vast majority of whom are there on drug crimes.

 Breaking News Emails